gica3618/pythonradex/docs/index.rst

 Installation
 ================
-Note that ``pythonradex`` requires python 3.
-On can install ``pythonradex`` by downloading the package from github at https://github.com/gica3618/pythonradex.
+Note that ``pythonradex`` requires python 3. ``pythonradex`` can be installed by downloading the package from github at https://github.com/gica3618/pythonradex.
 Then, in a terminal, change into the directory containing the ``setup.py`` file.
 Install by typing

 .. code::